 This course is a unique opportunity to understand the world of bespoke tailoring and start practising some skills.
 A tailoring apprentice can take 7 years to perfect their craft, so perhaps you want to have a taste before you commit, or just understand more about this complex and secret industry?

-The course will start with a week exploring the bespoke tailoring industry including visits to Savile Row and specialised fabric stores.
+The course will start with a week exploring the bespoke tailoring industry, including a trip to Savile Row.
 The second and third week will be about making an individually fitted jacket and you will be taken through step-by-step from pattern to finished garment.
 The course will be taught by expert tutors from our degree programmes.

 This course includes: